Film will be screened with live music

 “I usually write and perform broad thematic sketches to present to filmmakers, then record the final performances with live musicians,” Brill recalls.
 “In this case, we were recording from the beginning, layering the performances and, in some cases, coming up with ideas on the fly.”

 The composer says Shuman was “a bit taken aback” when he presented her with finished pieces, because she feared having her cues locked into place.

 “I assured her that this was not the case, and we began a slow revision process as we intently honed in on the central voice of the score,” he says.
 “Rachel’s assiduous attention to detail encouraged me to dig deep into every phrase in each cue.
 In the end, the process made the score one of the most singular and mindfully intentioned projects I’ve composed.”

 He has performed the score live with the film in the past and says the timing is a challenge.
 “In effect, the film is a runaway train,” he explains.
 “Missing an introduction to a scene would throw the entire performance into chaos.
 We spent much time identifying the entry points to begin the cues, and, after a good deal of trial and error, the result was truly exhilarating.
 We’re incredibly honored to bring the ensemble back together for our performance at Depot Docs.”

 Tickets to the film, which includes a reception and Q&A with Shuman, are available at brownpapertickets.com.
 It begins at 7:30 p.m.
 The soundtrack to One October and other films scored by Brill can be downloaded at paulbrill.bandcamp.com.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.